Ziad-Aboshiesha/HackerRank-SQL-Solutions/README.md

 /hackerrank-sql-solutions
+│

- /solutions              # Folder containing all SQL solution files
+├── /solutions                # Folder containing all SQL solution files │   ├── problem1.sql          # Solution for Problem 1
+│   ├── problem2.sql          # Solution for Problem 2
+│   └── ...                   # Solutions for other problems
+│

- README.md               # This README file
+└── README.md                 # This README file

 Each SQL file is named according to the problem it solves, and the file contains the SQL query along with comments explaining the solution.